leah-harrigan/leah-harrigan.github.io/_posts/2020_05_15-FrontLine.md

 Then reality kicks in.

 At 9:10am, your senior staff, Kayla, calls out sick.
-She visited a flu-ridden home yesterday to meet with a 13 year-old who self-harms on the daily and isn’t yet ready to talk to her mom about it.
+She visited a flu-ridden home yesterday to meet with a 13 year-old who self-harms on the daily and isn’t yet ready to talk to her dad about it.
 Kayla had three in-home sessions scheduled for today (in 3 different cities) and now you need to find coverage from other staff who have full plates of their own.

 In this field, sometimes it feels like asking for a kidney when it comes to asking someone to add an hour or two to their already 10-hour work day.